-Our heroes reunite, agree that Alfred sucks as a detective, and go call the cops.
-The e… no, wait.
+Our heroes reunite, agree that Alfred should leave the sleuthing to people actually good at it, and go call the cops.
+The e… no, wait…

 Like most emotional scenes in this show, it’s got all the subtlety of a 90s PSA, but I have to give Melching some credit for effort.
 It’s entirely natural that the bad guy would stew and glower after their evil plot’s been foiled, but for one (especially one as arrogant as this take on the Penguin) to actually cry as his own boast rolls around in his head… it’s not precisely sympathetic (drop the “sym” and you’ll be a lot closer), but it does hint at something deeper.
 Maybe Ozzie’s attempts to restore the Cobblepot name isn’t solely out of ego?

 What the hell – I like it more than That Other Show’s attempt to mine ol’ Oswald for pathos.

 Penguin attempts a sneak attack while forgetting the “sneak” part, and Batman just kicks him aside like yesterday’s Internet meme.
 Even worse – Alfred tosses a tray at him, and while it misses him, it doesn’t miss the lever to the Big Birdfeeder (of Doom).

 Fittingly, the Kabuki twins are far too dignified for a defeat like that.
 When Batman and Alfred turn to them, they’ve already flown the coop without having made a sound.